 the right way to sample with samplize paint colors - Sherwin Williams Snowbound

 IT’S THE SAME COLOR!
-The white paper helps you see the actual DEPTH of this color and its undertones/general approach because it’s not being directly compared to the OLD color.
+The white paper helps you see the actual DEPTH of this color and its undertones/general approach because it’s not directly compared to the OLD color.
 Crazy, eh?

 While it’s okay to compare old and new to see the DIFFERENCE, don’t judge or choose your new color based on how they compare.

-WHERE TO PLACE YOUR WALL PAINT SAMPLES
+WHERE TO PLACE YOUR SAMPLES ON KITCHEN CABINETS…

 • directly underneath the lip of the countertop – the open edge of the sample should meet up with the countertop (shown below)